bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 No, but if you look at like, you know, in GTD you have things, something called a project, which is anything that's more than one action.
 A lot of my reviewing things are basically saying, wait for this thing to get rebased or updated.
-That's just a waiting for thing that's there.
+That's just a waiting-for thing that's there.
 So occasionally that'll pop up and I'll look, okay, has this actually somebody touched this?
-And then the next instruction would be for me to test it or, and for my own pull request, usually the project just consists of wait for feedback or it being merged, but that's a one action project.
+And then the next instruction would be for me to test it or, for my own pull request, usually, the project just consists of waiting for feedback or it being merged, but that's a one-action project.
 So it's still nice to have a list of things that I care about.

 Mike Schmidt: 02:03:19

-The Eisenhower matrix, right?
+The Eisenhower Matrix.
-The urgent and important, right?
+The urgent and important.
 And you don't necessarily want to be spending your time in the urgent important quadrant of that.
 You probably want to be spending your time in the not urgent but important category so that you don't have to worry about that.

 Sjors Provoost: 02:03:37

 Just get shit out of the way.
-Well GTD makes no such quadrant, right?
+Well GTD makes no such quadrant.
 It's just things that can be done given the context, given that you are behind your computer, what could be the next action?

 NVK: 02:03:49